afirstenberg/multivocal/README.md

     The intent name provided from Dialogflow or Actions Builder
 * Intent
     The Intent name prefixed with "Intent."
+* NodeName
+    The scene name provided by the Actions Builder
+* Node
+    The Node name prefixed with "Node."

-Multivocal uses these to determine which handler should be called to do any additional processing and what should be sent in response.
+Multivocal uses the Intent and Action to determine which handler should be called to do any additional processing and what should be sent in response.
+The Node value is not used to determine the handler or response.

 Additionally, Multivocal defines the concept of an "Outent".
 You can set this environment setting in a handler to provide additional